kopparam/octopress/source/_posts/2014-05-21-cutomise-horizon-openstacks-dashboard.markdown

 ## Inspect element

 At this point of time, I'm questioning the effectiveness of the documentation.
 I close the document.
 And open up Chrome and use the developer tools on the dashboard.
-I find some wierd hexa after the url `url('/static/dashboard/img/logo-splash.png?bd0a834bae0e')`.
+I find some weird hexa after the url `url('/static/dashboard/img/logo-splash.png?bd0a834bae0e')`.
 And I soon realize that this css is in `/usr/share/openstack-dashboard/static/dashboard/css`.
-And it has been reletively referencing to the `img` directory.
+And it has been relatively referencing to the `img` directory.
 That is not where I put my logo.

 What's done is done.
 So, I replace `logo-splash.png` and `logo.png` in the `/usr/share/openstack-dashboard/static/dashboard/img` directory.
 And finally I have my logo show up at the login screen.
 But, the old Openstack logo shows up after you login.